-Built in 1938, by Dafoe Shipyard of Bay City, Michigan (hull #161) as the as Thomas E. Moran for the Moran Towing Company of New York, New York.
+Built in 1938, by Dafoe Shipyard of Bay City, Michigan (hull #161) as the Thomas E. Moran for the Moran Towing Company of New York, New York.

 In 1940, the tug was acquired by the United States Navy.
-Where she was designated as the YN-46 (Namontack) a Yard Net Tender.
-The tug was allocated to the New York Navy Yard and placed into service on March 18th, 1941.
+Where she was designated as the YN-46 (Namontack).
+And, placed into service on March 18th, 1941.
+Where she was allocated to the New York Navy Yard at New York, New York.

 In 1947, the tug was returned the Moran Towing Company of New York, New York.
 Where she was renamed Thomas E. Moran.

-In 1993, the tug was acquired by Georgetown Towing Incorporated of Georgetown, South Carolina.
+In 1994, the tug was acquired by Georgetown Towing Incorporated of Georgetown, South Carolina.
 Where the tug was renamed as the Georgetown.

 In 1999, Georgetown Towing Incorporated was acquired by McAllister Towing and Transportation of New York, New York.
 Where she was renamed as the Sharon Elizabeth

-In 2005, the tug was acquired by the Zenith Tug Boat Company of Duluth, Minnesota.
+In 2005, the tug was acquired by the Zenith Tugboat Company of Duluth, Minnesota.
 Where she was renamed as the Statesboro.

-In 2006, she was acquired by Busch Marine Services of Freeland, Michigan.
+In 2006, she was acquired by Busch Marine Services Incorporated of Freeland, Michigan.
 Where initially the tug retained her name.